apes-soft/tinker/mytests/Readme.md

    these changes to the `tinkerLite` framework.
 * `experiment2` - see what kind of overhead is introduced by using a derived fortran type to code2 in `experiment2`.
+* `experiment3` - quick check to see if there is a difference in performance between a statically allocated array and a dynamic one.